Throsby

 Throsby lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Throsby's population is approximately 3,575 as of August 2025.
-This figure represents a growth of 1,170 individuals (48.6%) since the 2021 Census, which recorded a population of 2,405.
-The increase is inferred from the estimated resident population of 3,575 in June 2024 and an additional 32 validated new addresses since the Census date.
-This results in a population density ratio of 2,415 persons per square kilometer, placing Throsby in the upper quartile compared to other locations assessed by AreaSearch.
-The area's growth rate surpassed the state (5.7%) and its SA4 region, indicating it as a growth leader.
-Population expansion was primarily driven by interstate migration, contributing approximately 83.7% of overall population gains during recent periods.
+Throsby's population was around 3,575 as of August 2025, reflecting an increase of 1,170 people since the 2021 Census which reported a population of 2,405.
+This growth is inferred from ABS estimated resident population data for June 2024 and additional validated new addresses since the Census date.
+The population density was 2,415 persons per square kilometer as of August 2025, placing Throsby in the upper quartile relative to national locations assessed by AreaSearch.
+Throsby's growth rate of 48.6% since the 2021 Census exceeded both the state's growth rate (5.7%) and the SA4 region, indicating it was a growth leader.
+Interstate migration contributed approximately 83.7% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and ACT Government's SA2 area projections for years post-2032.

 Frequently Asked Questions - Population